menooa/Machine_Learning/README.md

 # Machine_Learning

 ## Overview
 This repository contains a collection of Jupyter notebooks implementing various machine learning models and algorithms.
-Each notebook demonstrates a different technique, from basic regression to advanced neural networks using both scikit-learn, Keras, and PyTorch.
+Each notebook demonstrates a different technique, from basic regression to advanced neural networks using scikit-learn, Keras, and PyTorch.

 ## 🧠 Skills Demonstrated